 First, use the credits which cannot be carried over and applied against your county tax in another year.
-These credits include the county credit for the elderly and the credit for local taxes paid outside Indiana.
+These credits include the credit for local taxes paid outside Indiana.
 Then, use any community revitalization enhancement district credit.

 How to Adjust the Amount of Credit to be Entered (Example)